allandev5959/allandev5959.github.io/_posts/2021-04-30-The Planet's-Prestige-Walkthrough-Video-Only.md

 Note, the free BTLO challenge will be video only :)

-## The Planet's Prestige Video Walkthough
+## The Planet's Prestige Video Walkthrough

 <div class="youtube-wrapper">
     <iframe